wnyao/learning-notes/algorithm/algorithm/selection-sort.md

 - Selection sort replaced a predecessor, the bubble sort.
 - Have worst-case sort speed of `O(n^2)`
 - Perform fewer exhanges compare to bubble sort.
+- Always find the minimum/maximum element (depend on algorithm) in remaining unsorted array.

 ### Concept